JDB0rg/CollectionViewChallenge/README.md

 Demonstrate your understanding of today's concepts by answering the following free-form questions.
 Submit them as a text file along with your project.

 * What is a collection view controller (CVC)?
+Answer: It is a view controller that gives us more control over the layout of our cells which can be in rows, columns or have crazy custom layouts.
 * When do you use a table view controller (TVC) and when a collection view controller (CVC)?
+Answer: TVCs are great for a list of items possibly when you need to read more info.
+CVCs are great for any layout where you want a grid of items or a custom layout beyond what a TVC can give you.
+Either can be used when you feel like it.
 * What are the differences in the CVC vs TVC data source methods?
+Answer: There is very little difference just a few semantic changes so its clear which one is being used.
 * What kinds of interfaces can you build with CVCs that you cannot with TVCs?
 Under what circumstances are TVCs preferable?
+Answer: You can build grids or amazing side scroller rows like we'll do today!
 * When do you use sections to organize table and collection view controllers?
 What advantages do sections offer?
+Answer: When there are a lot of items that need to be organized or a lot of items that can be categorized and grouped into sections.
+They allow us reference to groups of cells or items and give us a way to jump to certain section using an index menu.

 ## Project Setup